 4. G Suite Legacy Free Edition

 G Suite legacy free edition has all the similar features as G Suite but without any customer support.
-However, each account can create up to 10 different users and 15 GB of photo, email and document storage.
-It also includes unlimited video conferencing using Hangout.
-So you can say that it is more like a personal Google account but it allows you to create 10 branded email@example.com professional email addresses.
+However, each account can create up to 10 different users and 15 GB of the photo, email, and document storage.
+It also includes unlimited video conferencing using Google Meet.
+So you can say that it is more like a personal Google account but it allows you to create 10 branded firstname.lastname@example.org professional email addresses.

 - Only available for existing user